odydoum/where_row/README.md

         limit(10)
 ```

 However, the intent of this query is not clear at all when reading through this piece of code.
-Furthermore, if for any reason we need more than two columns, this will blow up pretty quickly.
+Furthermore, if for any reason we need more than two columns (maybe by the sale's client_id), this will blow up pretty quickly.
 This gem allows us to generate this query/relation with a more explicit syntax.

 ```ruby
     Sales.